MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 ## Functionality in the Defender for Endpoint app

 The Microsoft Defender for Endpoint app combines functionality of Microsoft Defender for Endpoint with the functionality of the Microsoft Tunnel app.
-Use of the new Defender app with support for Microsoft Tunnel doesn’t require a change to your existing licenses or the addition of a license for Defender for Endpoint.
+You can use the new Defender app with Microsoft Tunnel even if you don't otherwise use or have a license for Microsoft Defender for Endpoint.

 The functionality that’s available in the Microsoft Defender for Endpoint app depends on the policy settings you deploy to manage the app on a device.
 The following tabs are available: